Teaalin/onscreen_shortcut_buttons/README.md

 Encapsulate each button row in double quotes `"`, and sepparate each row with a comma `,`

-Do not put spaces between keyboard keys, have atleast one space between 'keyboard_button' and the next BUTTON_TEXT
+Do not put spaces between keyboard keys, have atleast one space between 'keyboard_key' and the next BUTTON_TEXT

 See my toolbar_config for complete formatting including other custom settings